-- Appropriate WIOA, TAA, WP, JVSG, and DWG staff are responsible for conducting quarterly data validation reviews to verify that the performance data elements reported by South Carolina are valid, accurate, reliable, and comparable across programs.
-The review is to identify anomalies in the data or missing data, to resolve issues that may cause inaccurate reporting, and to improve program performance accountability through the results of data validation efforts. - Staff responsible for conducting the data validation review must complete quarterly reviews in October, January, April, and July on both active and exited records.
-Staff are responsible for validating the data for the previous quarter. - Staff will use the latest Participant Individual Record Layout (PIRL) document found at https://www.dol.gov/agencies/eta/performance/reporting#current-reporting-req for definitions/instructions, program specific requirements and source documentation needed to perform data validation on each data element. - Staff will be expected to provide their data validation documentation, when requested, to the Office of Internal Audit, at least annually. - Staff must use the source documentation requirements found in TEGL 23-19, Attachment II, Source Documentation for WIOA Core/Non-Core Programs DOL-only Data Element Validation, to validate required program elements.
-TEGL 23-19, Attachment II, is attached to this policy and may also be found at https://wdr.doleta.gov/directives/corr doc.cfm?DOCN=9155. - Appropriate staff will review data validation procedures annually for effectiveness.
+Appropriate WIOA, TAA, WP, JVSG, and DWG staff are responsible for conducting quarterly data validation reviews to verify that the performance data elements reported by South Carolina are valid, accurate, reliable, and comparable across programs.
+The review is to identify anomalies in the data or missing data, to resolve issues that may cause inaccurate reporting, and to improve program performance accountability through the results of data validation efforts.

+- Staff responsible for conducting the data validation review must complete quarterly reviews in October, January, April, and July on both active and exited records.
+Staff are responsible for validating the data for the previous quarter. - Staff will use the latest PIRL document for definitions/instructions, program specific requirements and source documentation needed to perform data validation on each data element. - Staff will be expected to provide their data validation documentation, when requested, to the Office of Internal Audit, at least annually. - Staff must use the source documentation requirements found in TEGL 23-19, Change 1, Attachment II, Source Documentation for WIOA Core/Non-Core Programs DOL-only Data Element Validation, to validate required program elements. - Appropriate staff reviews data validation procedures annually for effectiveness.